-The Arafura games multi-sport event is hosted in Darwin Australia, bringing together sports people from the Oceania region.
-It is one of the few sporting events in the world where both disabled and able athletes competed in the same program.
+The Arafura games was multi-sport event hosted in Darwin Australia, bringing together sports people from the Oceania region.
+It was one of the few sporting events in the world where both disabled and able athletes competed in the same program.

-There are a number of sports played in the Arafura Games such as, Basketball, Shooting, Football, Boxing, Cricket, Table Tennis and many more.
+There were a number of sports played in the Arafura Games such as, Basketball, Shooting, Football, Boxing, Cricket, Table Tennis and many more.

-The Arafura Games were started in the year 1991 with basketball the only sport played.
+The Arafura Games started in the year 1991 with basketball the only sport played.
 The event grew to over 30 plus sports played by thousands of athletes.
-In 2005 for the time athletes with disabilities were also included in the events.
+In 2005 athletes with disabilities were also included in the events.
 There was a hiatus between the 2011 Arafura Games until 2019.

 2019 Arafura Games